SEX IN CONTEXT

 In today's digital age, children and teens are inundated with unfiltered messages about sex--while meaningful conversations about sexual decisions with parents remain rare.
 This disconnect leaves young people ill-equipped to make informed decisions and build healthy relationships.

-Sex in Context: Parents is a one-day conference for parents and caregivers who want to provide the support their kids need.
+Sex in Context for Parents is a one-day conference for parents and caregivers who want to provide the support their kids need.

 Whether your child is 5 or 17, this conference will equip you with the knowledge and tools to support them in developing healthy, respectful, and joyful relationships.
 Let's reclaim the conversation from unfiltered online sources and put it back where it belongs: in the hands of informed, caring adults.